Working with Matching Nodes

 Note:

-You can match request items for any data source.
+You can merge and map request items for any data source.
 You can deduplicate data for registered data sources only.

-• Matching rule: Controls how nodes are matched either from an incoming data source to nodes that already exist in a node type (for matching and merging) or in a viewpoint (for deduplication).
+• Matching rule: Controls how nodes are matched either from an incoming data source to nodes that already exist in a node type (for merging and mapping) or in a viewpoint (for deduplication).
 See Creating, Editing, and Deleting Matching Rules.

-• Survivorship rule: Specifies which properties and relationships from the source node get merged into the target nodes in a viewpoint after a match has been confirmed.
+• Survivorship rule (Merging and Deduplication only): Specifies which properties and relationships from the source node get merged into the target nodes in a viewpoint after a match has been confirmed.
 See Creating, Editing, and Deleting Survivorship Rules.

 • Matching workbench: Enables you to review match candidates based on the criteria from the matching rules and accept the ones that you want to merge into the existing nodes.
-See Matching and Deduplicating.
+See Matching for Merging, Mapping, or Deduplicating Nodes.

 • Clustering property (Deduplication only): A property that you identify to group nodes into clusters so that you can run matching on them in order to identify and combine duplicate nodes.